Second Conditional Definition and Examples

-The second conditional, also called the unreal conditional, take the past simple tense in the if-clause followed by a conditional tense in the main clause.
+The second conditional sentences, also called the unreal conditional, takes the past simple tense in the if clause followed by a conditional tense in the main clause.

 The past tense expresses unreal or improbable things.
 It isn’t a true past but a subjunctive.

 Structure of Second Conditional Sentences

 The second conditional is introduced by the if clause with a verb in the simple past tense.
 The model verbs Would, could, or might, and the base form of the verb describes the result.

 If + past simple, + would/could/might + base form of verb

 OR If + past continuous/past perfect, + would/could/might + base form of verb

 “Would” in the second conditional describe something we would definitely do.
 We can also use “could” for what we would be able or allowed to do.
 Might describe things that are possible (but unlikely) we would do.

 Second Conditional Sentence Examples

 - If we went to the United States, we would visit San Francisco. (certain result)